working-group-two/engineering-blog/pages/blog/_posts/2019-06-25-hacking-dark-themes-with-blend-modes.md

 </div>

 As you might have noticed in the previous screenshot, we also made some other adjustments.
-We made the logo white using a brightness filter, and we made the base font-weight 500 (since contrast is lower in the dark theme).
+We made the logo white using a brightness filter, and we set the base font-weight to 700 (bold), since contrast is lower in the dark theme.

 ## More comparison screenshots
+The following gallery shows some screenshots with custom components and JavaScript plugins.
+No additional CSS was written for any of the views <small>(click to enlarge)</small>:

 <div class="uk-child-width-1-3 uk-child-width-1-6@s bordered-gallery" uk-grid uk-lightbox="animation: fade">
     {% include image.html url="/img/blog/blend-modes/03-console-blacklist-light.png" caption="A standard Vuetify data table"%}